Stanisław Oślizło

 Stanisław Oślizło (born 13 November 1937) is a Polish former professional football manager and player who played as a defender.

 He began playing football in 1953 with the local clubs Odra Wodzisław and later Górnik Radlin.
 Playing for Górnik Zabrze during the club's golden era, Oślizło also represented Poland 57 times, scoring one goal (1961–1971).
 He was Górnik's captain in the 1969–70 European Cup Winners' Cup final against Manchester City.
+On 20 November 1963, during a European Cup match between Dukla Prague and Górnik Zabrze, he struck Dukla’s promising forward Rudolf Kučera in the head with his elbow, ending his football career.